Genusbiz/docs/users/navigate-view-modify-and-control/working-in-tables/advanced/view-settings.md

 ## Group Objects

-A group is a set of objects with one common attribute, for example <span style="FONT-STYLE: italic">employees within a <span style="FONT-STYLE: italic">department.
+A group is a set of objects with one common attribute, for example _employees_ within a _department_.
 When you group objects in a table, the objects are displayed below a shared heading.

 ![IDE5E8EB415CB3434D.ID738C12F36630432B.png](media/IDE5E8EB415CB3434D.ID738C12F36630432B.png)